Ballot issues in Lucas, Williams Co. primaries

 Officials with the board of elections said poll workers were aware of the issue and followed backup procedures, assuring the public that this will correctly record their vote.

-“You can go over to the machine with the worker, choose the correct party, choose the correct precinct and cash your ballot on a machine,” said Scott.
+“You can go over to the machine with the worker, choose the correct party, choose the correct precinct and cast your ballot on a machine,” said Scott.

 Basically, voters who received the wrong ballot were told to create a new one on the voting machines.
 Voters with concerns can ask for a paper ballot.